Counting Periodic Trajectories of Finsler Billiards: From geometry of billiards to topology of cyclic configuration spaces

 \subsubsection{A ``curvature'' bound for Finsler manifolds}

-In the Finsler setting, we would like to formalize the intuitive idea that ``a geodesic segment $yz$ is short if and only if the corresponding tangent vector at $y$ is almost tangent to $M$.''
+In the Finsler setting, we would like to formalize the intuitive idea that for $y \in M$, ``a geodesic segment $yz$ is short if and only if the corresponding tangent vector at $y$ is almost tangent to~$M$''.

 This is easy to establish in the Euclidean case \cite{Farber-Tabachnikov2002-01} as follows.
-The boundary $M$ of the billiard table is a strictly convex hypersurface in Euclidean space $\R^d$.
-By strict convexity of $M$, there exist positive numbers $\rho<R$ such that for every $y \in M$, there exist two spheres tangent to $y$, of radii $\rho$ and $R$, which are, respectively, contained in $M$ and containing $M$.
-Let $n$ be the outward unit normal at $y$ and let $v \in T_y\R^d$ be a tangent vector with $\langle v, n \rangle < 0$, and follow the geodesic from $y$ in the direction of $v$ until colliding again with the boundary, say at $z \in M$.
+The boundary $M$ of the billiard table is a strictly convex hypersurface in Euclidean space~$\R^d$.
+By strict convexity of $M$, there exist positive numbers $\rho<R$ such that for every $y \in M$, there exist two spheres tangent to $M$ at $y$, of radii $\rho$ and $R$, such that the sphere of radius $R$ contains $M$, and the sphere of radius $\rho$ is contained in $M$.
+Let $n$ be the outward unit normal at $y$ and let $v \in T_y\R^d$ be a unit tangent vector with $\langle v, n \rangle < 0$, and follow the geodesic from $y$ in the direction of $v$ until colliding again with the boundary, say at $z \in M$.
 Then the numbers $\rho$ and $R$ satisfy

 In particular, \emph{the measurements} $g(v) \coloneqq |y-z|$ \emph{and} $-p(v) = -\langle v, n \rangle$ \emph{are of the same order}.
 We will use the notation $g \sim p$ for such a statement.

 Now let $U$ be a Finsler manifold and $M$ a smooth, closed hypersurface, quadratically convex with respect to the Finsler geodesics.
 For $y \in M$, let $p \in J$ represent the unit covector which is conormal to $M$ at $y$ and positive on outward vectors.
 Given $v \in I \subset T_yU$ such that $p(v) < 0$, let $z \in M$ be the first collision with $M$ of the geodesic ray emanating from $y$ in the direction $v$.
 Define $g(v) = f(y,z)$.